 Application:

-Incorporate a longitudinal stem cut and examination into your (or your agronomist’s) scouting procedure, along with use of the Verticillium Stripe Field Guide for proper identification and differentiation from blackleg.
+Use the Verticillium Stripe Field Scouting Guide, which includes images of longitudinal stem cuts, for proper identification and differentiation from blackleg.
 When submitting suspect stem samples for testing, request that they test for both verticillium stripe and blackleg.

 Read the full summary and report on the Canola Research Hub at canolaresearch.ca.